Calliari/docker-containers/README.md

 # For using it you do

-This command is for ubuntu if you are haveing permissions errors "acting as a root"
+This command is for ubuntu if you are having permissions errors so with this CMD you will "acting as a root"
 ```
 sudo -i
 ```